gabrielepompa88/IT-For-Business-And-Finance-2019-20/README.md

      <img src="images/raw_file.PNG" width="350">

      2.2.
-Save it from browser into your local machine, respecting the folder/sub-folder structure.
+Save it from browser into your local machine. **WARNING: respect the original folder/sub-folder structure**.